-The spread of COVID-19 and mitigating measures caused unprecedented disruptions to the global economy and normal business operations across sectors and countries, including the sectors and countries in which we operate.
-A resurgence of the COVID-19 outbreak, including as a result of new variants, or future pandemics or other outbreaks of contagious diseases may result in similar or worse economic implications and business disruptions.
+The spread of COVID-19 and mitigating measures caused unprecedented disruptions to the global economy and normal business operations across sectors and countries, including the sectors and countries in which it operates.
+A resurgence of the COVID-19 outbreak, as a result of new variants, or future pandemics or other outbreaks of contagious diseases may result in similar or worse economic implications and business disruptions.
+The impact of pandemic events is something that continues to be monitored through the Company's exposure management and emerging risk frameworks.